solarbirdy/NorthshoreBikeMap/README.md

 * Some of the new bike parking icons must be smaller than others, but some were *too* small.
 These have been enlarged.
 * A few small cosmetic improvements

+Coming in next release:

+* Updating Juanita Drive construction area with a temporary downgrade to sharrow, recommending detour
+* Slope markers on the closest, most obvious detour route (NE 123rd, NE 132nd)

 Previous releases:

 Changes with 1.4.1: